 “I am glad you are here, Kyung-Hee.
 We all missed you very much,” she whispers to me.
 For a moment, I feel her love and I feel ashamed.
 Not because I have a white boyfriend, but because I had basically shunned my family out of my life for the most part.
 I knew they loved me, even after I left them.
 If I hadn't stopped talking to them all this time, maybe we could have understood each other more.
 After all, I came here because I actually missed them a bit.

-But then my eyes fixate on the rice chest behind my parents’ seat.
+But then my eyes fixate on the rice chest behind my father's seat.
 Sean, are you alright?
-Suddenly, the panic returns, sending my heart go off on a parkour run inside my rib cage.
+Suddenly, the panic returns, sending my heart off on a parkour run inside my rib cage.

-“We thank you all for joining us in celebrating our family reconciliation and also to celebrate our beloved Kyung-Hee’s birthday.”
+“We thank you all for joining us in celebrating our family's reconciliation, on none other than our beloved Kyung-Hee’s birthday.”

 “May all of our loved ones prosper in happiness.” “…b-b-b-B-R-REPPPPP!!”